Brussels Griffon Reverse Sneezing — When It Is Normal and When to Call the Vet

 Weight Management

 Extra weight in a brachycephalic dog is not a cosmetic issue.
 Even one or two pounds above ideal body weight increases pressure on an already compromised airway.
 A griffon who should weigh 10 pounds but weighs 13 is carrying 30% excess body weight — proportionally significant.
-Talk to your vet about your specific dog’s target weight and get there.
 This single change reduces episode frequency more reliably than most other interventions.
+Talk to your vet about your specific dog’s target weight and actually get there.

 Harness Over Collar

-A collar pressing against the trachea and throat during walks — especially if the dog pulls — is a direct mechanical irritant to the exact anatomy involved in reverse sneezing.
+A collar pressing against the trachea during walks — especially if the dog pulls — is a direct mechanical irritant to the exact anatomy involved in reverse sneezing.
 Switch to a well-fitted harness.
-The Ruffwear Front Range harness (around $45) and the PetSafe Easy Walk (around $25) both work well for small breeds.
-No exceptions on this.
-The collar can stay for ID tags; it should not be the attachment point for the leash.
+The Ruffwear Front Range (around $45) and the PetSafe Easy Walk (around $25) both work well for small breeds.
+The collar can stay for ID tags; it should not be the leash attachment point.

 Elevated Food Bowls

-Eating from a bowl on the floor forces a flat-faced dog to compress its airway further during swallowing.
-A raised bowl — 3 to 4 inches off the ground is appropriate for most griffons — reduces post-meal reverse sneezing episodes noticeably.
+Eating from a floor-level bowl forces a flat-faced dog to compress its airway further during swallowing.
+A raised bowl — 3 to 4 inches off the ground — reduces post-meal reverse sneezing episodes noticeably.
 Slow-feeder bowls help if your dog inhales food, which is a common trigger.
+Marzipan required both.
+Floor bowl plus speed-eating was her personal recipe for a midnight honking incident.

 Avoid Extreme Heat

 Heat and humidity are significant triggers.
-Brachycephalic dogs regulate temperature through respiration with an airway that is already doing extra work at baseline.
-Hot, humid conditions push that system harder and increase reverse sneezing frequency.
+Brachycephalic dogs regulate temperature through respiration — with an airway that’s already doing extra work at baseline — so hot, humid conditions push that system harder and increase episode frequency.
 Keep your griffon in air conditioning when temperatures climb above the low 80s.
-A $30 cooling mat isn’t a luxury item for this breed — it’s practical management.
+A $30 cooling mat isn’t a luxury item for this breed.

 When to Consider Soft Palate Surgery

+The procedure costs between $1,500 and $4,000 depending on what’s being corrected and your geographic area, and it carries the standard risks of any procedure under general anesthesia in a brachycephalic dog (which are higher than average).
 The conversation about surgery becomes worth having when daily quality of life is affected: consistent exercise intolerance, poor sleep, frequent cyanosis, or reverse sneezing episodes so frequent and severe that the dog is visibly struggling.
-A veterinary internist or a board-certified surgeon, not just a general practitioner, should be involved in that evaluation.
-Some griffons do exceptionally well post-surgery.
-Others have anatomy where the expected gain doesn’t justify the risk.
-It’s a case-by-case assessment.
+A veterinary internist or board-certified surgeon — not just a general practitioner — should be involved in that evaluation.

 The thing I wish someone had told me the night Marzipan first stood at the foot of my bed honking like a broken foghorn: you will get used to this.
 Not because you become callous, but because you learn to read your dog.
-You learn what her normal episodes look and sound like, and that knowledge lets you spot, instantly, when something is different.
+You learn what her normal episodes look and sound like, and that knowledge lets you spot instantly when something is different.
 That calibration is the whole game with this breed.
-Know your baseline, know your warning signs, and don’t pay JustAnswer $5 to tell you something you can learn for free.

 Stay in the loop